IraAngeles-IBM/AseanDEG/IBMCLOUDCREATE.md

  ![Check email frmom IBM Cloud team](assets/ibmcloudemail.png)

-5. Log in with the created IBM id (use the same email address provided in step 3)
+5. Log in with the created IBM id (use the same email address provided in account creation step)

  ![Log in](assets/ibmcloudsignin.png)